saboyle/LeavingCareWiki/Employment.md

 *

-Whatever age you are you can contact your local **Jobcentre Plus** for help [https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)
+Whatever age you are you can contact your local **Jobcentre Plus** for help.
+Just click on the magnifying glass and type in the name or postcode where you are to find the nearest one
+[https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)

 *